workspedia/C-Primer-Plus/3 Setting out to C++.md

 C++ also recognizes C comments, which are enclosed between /* and */ symbols. try sticking to the C++ style

-4 The c++ preprocessor and iostream file
+4 The c++ preprocessor and iostream file.
+C++, like C, uses a preprocessor.This is a program that processes a source file before the main compilation takes place.
 #include <iostream>
 This directive causes the preprocessor to add the contents of the iostream file to your program.
 In essence, replace